There is Something Else involved. I do not know what.

 There’s not enough Drano.

 Living things are impossible, but some are more so.
 Consider brains.
 Larger brains supposedly allow more-complex behavior.
 In a laptop civilization, we refer to this as “processing power.”
 But consider hornets, cautiously.
 These have very complex behavior but almost no brains or other nervous tissue.
 Yet their unbrains control six multiply-joined legs (any robotics engineer will tell you that this is a massive problem), and allow them to fly precisely, also a very difficult problem.
 They know just how to chew wood fiber to make a paste from which they know how to construct complex nests.
-They know how and when to mate, which is not a simple process.
+They know how and when to mate, which is not a simple a process.
 The same barely existent nervous system operates various senses and interprets the resulting data, which also isn’t easy.
-They find food, inform the others of its location, and navigate effortlessly over long distances.
+They find food, inform the others of its location, and navigate effortlessly over long distance.

 Yet hornets are pointy-headed intellectuals compared to pharaoh ants, above, those super-tiny picnic abominations of which several would fit on a hornet’s eye.
 They too have complex social organization and so on—with hardly any neurons.
 In general, the behavior of social insects is probably more complex than that of whales.
 It is inexplicable, or at least unexplained.